San7o/kivebpf/docs/DESIGN.md

 kernel.
 It is useless to have multiple loaders in the same kernel, but at least one is necessary to load the eBPF program.

-To implement this, each node needs to fetch Its running kernel identifier and then run elections so that only one node is elected per running kernel.
+To implement this, each node needs to fetch its running kernel identifier and then run elections so that only one node is elected per running kernel.